MDK-Packs/Documentation/TF-M_Project_Creation/README.md

 ## Create secure and non-secure projects

+The following shows how to create a secure and non-secure project that use certain TF-M services.
+In this case, the secure side uses the "Crypto" and "Internal Trusted Storage" services, while the non-secure side uses the "Crypto" service.
+Note that in your application you might want to use other/additional services.
+In that case select the appropriate software components.

 ### Create a secure project

 Open µVision and go to **Project - New µVision Project...**.
 Select an empty folder and enter the project name, for example, *tfm_s*.
 Click Save: